-The location of this trip took place in an area around the Gaspar River, a tributary of the Jauperì River which flows into the Rio Negro in the state of Amazonas, just one degree south of the equator.
-In the Amazon basin the water level between the dry and the rainy seasons can vary by as much as ten meters.
-Many forest areas are flooded and the borders between rivers and land erased.
-As a consequence, water shapes the entire region and it is, for the people who live in these places, the only possible means of movement.
-The interaction with the element water was a fundamental component of the trip from various points of view.
+My first trip was to the Amazon basin in Brazil in February 2002.
+I was in an area around the Gaspar River, a tributary of the Jauperì River which flows into the Rio Negro in the state of Amazonas, just one degree south of the equator.
+In the Amazon basin, the water level between the dry and rainy seasons can vary by as much as ten meters.
+When forest areas are flooded, the borders between rivers and land are erased.
+Water shapes the entire region and, for the people who live in these places, water is the only possible means of movement.
+My interaction with the element water was a fundamental component of the trip.

 During the rainy season the forest becomes navigable and opens up visually because of the absence of the lower undergrowth (which is flooded).
 However, it becomes less reliable as regards recognition of sound directions since the reverberation increases.

 I recorded the dynamic equilibrium of this rich tropical biome at the onset of the rainy season throughout the entire circadian cycle for a period of twenty days.
 I made a selection of the most significant moments among the original large corpus of field recordings and recomposed them as a complex sound portrait of unaltered and unmixed soundscapes.

 The three hierarchic levels of reconstruction and representation of the original environment were important to consider both in the field and in the studio analysis-editing process:

 • The circadian cycle (24 hours) describes time along the equator where days are equal to nights all year round and where natural rhythms are impressively regular and balanced.
 The sections of my work were made to be proportionately and chronologically coherent with the original soundscape beginning two hours after sunset.

 • The main habitats — terrestrial forest, flooded forest, and riverbank forest — were recorded at different spots in the same habitat.